43ravens/NEMO_Nowcast/docs/architecture/manager.rst

 When the manager received a registered message type from a registered worker it uses the message type to decide how to handle the message.
-The most common type of message for a worker to send is a :kbd:`success` message, indicating that it has :kbd:`success`fully completed its job.
+The most common type of message for a worker to send is a :kbd:`success` message, indicating that it has successfully completed its job.
 :kbd:`failure` and :kbd:`crash` messages are handled in a similar way to :kbd:`success` messages.
 A :kbd:`failure` message indicates that the worker has not completed its job in some way that is anticipated in its code (i.e. not an unhandled error conditions).